 With Passer’s Playbook, you’ll get clear on how to get that much closer to passing the bar and achieving the credentials and recognition you want.
 It’s literally the guide I would have wanted when I retook the bar.

-And that’s not even mentioning the “troubleshooting index” and short exercises included with the 260-page how-to guide to efficiently and effectively prepare you for your next bar exam.
+And that’s not even mentioning the “troubleshooting index” and short exercises included with the 260-page how-to guide (the “big playbook”) to efficiently and effectively prepare you for your next bar exam.

 » Full file list (click to expand)